 1. Sing Like Nobody is Listening

-This month I challenged myself to sing with S every day.
+I challenged myself to sing with my daughter every day.
 We’re a couple of weeks into the month now, and it’s going really well.
 Singing with S calms my mood, even if I’ve had a really stressful day.
 If you don’t have a toddler to sing nursery rhymes with, put the radio on and sing along to some of your favourite tunes.